apache/mesos/docs/scheduler-http-api.md

 ### FAILURE
-Sent by the master when a agent is removed from the cluster (e.g., failed health checks) or when an executor is terminated.
+Sent by the master when an agent is removed from the cluster (e.g., failed health checks) or when an executor is terminated.
 Note that, this event coincides with receipt of terminal `UPDATE` events for any active tasks belonging to the agent or executor and receipt of `RESCIND` events for any outstanding offers belonging to the agent.
 Note that there is no guaranteed order between the `FAILURE`, `UPDATE` and `RESCIND` events.

 ```
 FAILURE Event (JSON)